ggcespia/qranswers_module/README.md

 the dropdown and you will see them appear in a list below.
 You may remove any events you no longer want to receive by clicking the trash can next to the event and choosing Update Webhook.

-Your webhook will need to collect the raw Body of the request received.
-If you use express, you may add this to your file: const bodyParser = require('body-parser')
+Your webhook will need to collect the raw Body (a Buffer) of the request received.
+If you use express, you may add this to your file:

 ```
+const bodyParser = require('body-parser')

 app.use(
   bodyParser.json({
     verify: function(req, res, buf) {